multitudes/RazorClams/README.md

 # RazorClams
 Writing a razor fast suite of tests for my C++ student assignments.
+(I made a folder called tests_c for with the c version)

 ⚠️ This is intentionally simple code as a learning opportunity and will be used for smaller program, it is not intended to be a fully fledged test suite! ⚠️